 - Prepare the edamame according to the package instructions (if fresh, place shelled edamame in boiling water for a few minutes until bright green).

 - Peel and shred the carrots.
 Thinly slice the green onions.
 Chop the cucumber into thin strips, and the avocado into slices or chunks.

-- When ready to assemble the components, place rice in a bowl.
+- To serve, place rice in a bowl.
 Top with carrots, cucumber, avocado, green onions, sesame seeds, and nori shreds.
 Drizzle with dressing.